Midwife in the Tire Swing

 “Huh.
 All that.
 Sure.”
 Jane seemed resigned to the state of things toilet- and shower-wise.
 “Come on up.”
 Jane lived six floors and a three minute elevator ride away.

 “Be right there.”
 Samantha gently replaced the phone in its docking cradle.
 It had been two days since the incident with the medicine cabinet.
 She looked forlornly toward the bathroom where silver duct tape formed a fragile barricade.
 Inside were Xanax, Prozac, her toothbrush and the last three rolls of toilet paper.
-She liberated an overnighter from the hall closet and made a reflexive start for the bathroom only to be brought up short by her own duct tape X. She gave it up as a bad job getting worse, clicked the deadbolt behind her and headed for the elevator bank.
+She liberated an overnighter from the hall closet and made a reflexive start for the bathroom only to be brought up short by her own duct tape X. She gave it up as a bad job getting worse, keyed the deadbolt behind her and headed for the elevator bank.
 She pushed “Up,” set down the overnighter and returned to double lock her apartment door.

 Alongside the Pyrofax sign Eddie Phaneuf and DazL played unconcernedly, rolling pebbles in the dirt in a game of marbles.